EricJMorgan/COVID-19ABMGuelphS20/README.md

 * More work to be done to improve the "accuracy" of agent behaviours
 * Flu season in the Fall, especially with students coming to campus or not

-Here is a snapshot of the simulation:
+Here is a snapshot of the overall simulation functionality:
 ![Alt text](Screenshot.gif)
 ___
 ## Contributions